 _) or have a period adjacent to another period or dash.
 For example, ".." or "-." or

 Bucket names reside in a single Cloud Storage namespace, which means that every bucket name must be unique.
 If you try to create a bucket with a name that is already assigned to an existing bucket, Cloud Storage responds with an error message.
 However, once you delete a bucket, its name can be reused by you or another user when creating a new bucket.

 A bucket name can only be assigned during creation: you cannot change the name of an existing bucket.
 Instead, you should create a new bucket with the desired name and move the contents from the old bucket to the new bucket.
-See the related topic in Managing Buckets for a step-by-step guide.
+See Moving and Renaming Buckets for a step-by-step guide.